 Now, companies own more than just their employees' labor; they own their general knowledge as well.
 Non-solicitation and non-dealing agreements (which prevent employees from working with clients they've worked with in the past) are becoming more popular.

 The results are turning out to be overwhelmingly negative.
 With little leverage to bargain, wages, employment, and entrepreneurship are diminished as employees cannot leave for better opportunities.

 Some states are taking a stance against non-competes.
 California law prohibits these types of clauses, and courts look at these types of lawsuits very carefully.

 If you need help crafting, fighting, or learning more about non-competes, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.